GeoX-Lab/RS-GPT4V/README.md

 Linrui Xu, Ling Zhao, Wang Guo, Qiujun Li, Kewang Long, Kaiqi Zou, Yuhan Wang, [Haifeng Li☨](https://scholar.google.com/citations?user=51p_SJAAAAAJ)

+**We will be releasing the complete dataset, scripts, and model weights soon!**

 ## News

 + **\[2024/06/18\]:** Our paper now is available at [arxiv](https://arxiv.org/abs/2406.12479).

+We will be releasing the complete dataset, scripts, and model weights soon!

 ---
 <p align="center">